 - Heavenly Organics is organic and “glyphosate-residue free” certified.
 Organic honey can still be contaminated with glyphosate because the farmer can’t control where the bees go, which is problematic and not discussed as much as it should be.
 This brand allows a third party to lab test and certifies that there is no glyphosate residue in the honey.
 We like that!

-Coconut Milk: Coconut milk is full of love for your hair.
+Coconut milk is full of love for your hair.
 It’s loaded with vitamins like niacin and folate which can improve the circulation of blood in your scalp.
 Coconut milk also contains vitamin E, a natural preservative, and fats that fight damage and deeply condition your hair.
-Making fresh coconut milk is actually very easy.
+Making fresh coconut milk is actually very easy, which makes it a perfect natural ingredient.
 All you need to do is grate fresh coconut and squeeze the milk out with a cheesecloth.
 Then let it simmer in a pot for about five minutes and cool and freeze in the freezer.
 The following day it will be ready to use after thawing.
 When using coconut milk as a hair treatment, it penetrates your scalp and cuticles to nourish and condition your follicles and hair shaft.
 The extra moisture boosts the productivity of your follicles and can improve your hair texture and health so your natural beauty can shine.

 Our recommendation for coconut milk: